How to Write a Personal Trainer CV: Free Guide with Examples and Template

 How to list courses and certificates

-Consider pursuing courses and certificates for your CV from accredited organisations like (CIMSPA), UK Coaching, or the (REPs).
-Credentials can be gained through academic studies, apprenticeships, or specialised training programs.
+Consider pursuing courses and certificates for your CV from accredited organisations like CIMSPA, UK Coaching, or the REPs.
+Credentials can be gained through academic studies, apprenticeships, or specialised training programmes.
 Obtaining first aid and CPR certification is also essential.

 Level 3 Personal Training Qualification, REPs, 2023